Quick links

 The decision to place an elderly family member in a nursing home or long-term care facility is one that no family makes lightly.
 The discovery that your relative is suffering abuse at the hands of their caregiver can overwhelm you with stress and even evoke feelings of anger that someone has harmed your loved one.
 Statistics suggest nearly 40% of nursing home staff have witnessed at least one abuse incident in the past year.
 But because elderly patients don’t want to “rock the boat” for fear of retribution or cannot communicate problems effectively, cases are grossly underreported.

 You may be reading this now because you suspect a loved one has suffered from mistreatment or negligence in a care facility.
 Your relative’s health, safety, and happiness in their golden years are on the line, but there is no need to go through this alone.
-Get in touch with a Kentucky nursing home abuse lawyer at Circeo Law Firm for a free consultation.
+Get in touch with a Louisville nursing home abuse and neglect lawyer at Circeo Law Firm for a free consultation.
+Our personal injury attorneys are dedicated to fighting for justice on your behalf.

-To help protect your loved ones, it is important to know the signs of abuse and neglect.
+To help protect your loved ones, it is important to know the signs of abuse and neglect in nursing homes, and our dedicated Louisville attorneys have created the following infographics for you to help you identify them.

 Nursing Home Abuse Justice compiled statistics from leading organizations like the National Council on Aging (NCOA), the World Health Organization (WHO), and the National Center on Elder Abuse (NCEA) to determine a breakdown of nursing home abuse complaints:

-However, nursing home abuse is just one part of the more significant problem with elder abuse.
+However, nursing home abuse is just one part of the more significant problem of elder abuse.
 As many as 5,000,000 people are affected by elder abuse every single year, according to the NCOA.

 While nursing home abuse and nursing home neglect both involve mistreating the elderly, workers in the field draw some distinctions.